The genre less with an African flavour musician and producer Muzi, has become a musical force to be reckoned with.

-After the event, I realised I was late to the Muzi train.
-So, once his album dropped, I downloaded the album on iTunes – I had to hear what the fuss was about and hear more of this gentle brother’s sound.
+When he dropped his second album AfroVision, I downloaded the album on iTunes – to hear what the fuss was about and hear more of this gentle brother’s sound.
 I finally understood what people were going on about, jamming to my favourite tracks Kini and Zulu Skywalker.

 Muziwakhe Mazibuko hails from humble beginnings of the small town Empangeni in Kwa-Zulu Natal province, South Africa, as the last born of five children living with his single mother.